ePages-de/epages-devportal/_posts/2019/2019-12-13-a-russian-a-brazilian-and-a-german-at-the-dotcss-2019-in-paris.md

 about_authors: ["azwick"]
 ---

-... sounds like a joke, but isn’t. :-)
+... sounds like a joke, but isn’t 🙂.
 On the 4th of December, me and two colleagues attended the [dotCSS](https://www.dotcss.io/){:target="_blank"} conference which is calling itself as 'The world's largest CSS conference' and indeed it was huge.

 The very first thing I learned after arriving was that Aubervilliers (the place where the conference took place) is NOT Paris and that the french have a favor for sweet things.